Where to Go in 2022: Our Expert Picks

 —Jesse Knight, Trip Designer

-Marrying the comforts of a European destination with the thrill of extraordinary landscapes, strong cultural traditions, and fascinating history, Scotland is an ideal choice for an effortless adventure in 2022.
+Marrying the comforts of a European destination with the thrill of extraordinary landscapes, strong cultural traditions, and fascinating history, a Scotland adventure tour is an ideal choice for an effortless journey in 2022.
 Traveling the GeoEx way, you might hike mountain trails through wild fields of heather watching for wildlife, unravel bronze age mysteries at circular stone burial cairns, or explore urban life and street art with a local expert.
 We can craft an authentic custom experience that introduces you to the people and shows you a different side of Scotland, or you can wait to join our upcoming group trip, launching soon.

 “Scotland has the happy luck to contain its fair share of enigmas, remote landscapes, complex thought-provoking histories, and traditions and yet, conversely, is a relatively easy place to reach, a comfortable place to travel in uncertain times, no primer needed.
 I’m excited to reveal our thoughtfully fashioned group trip itinerary, which takes you on an unusual path, choosing a southern loop through Scotland.”